kelu124/echomods/include/biblio/bib/AllRefs.md

 * __Effect of frequency characteristic of excitation pulse on lateral spatial resolution in coded ultrasound imaging__ by Fujita, Hiroki and Hasegawa, Hideyuki
 * __Synthetic aperture focusing for a single-element transducer undergoing helical motion__ by Andresen, H. and Nikolov, S. I. and Jensen, J. A.
 * __Ultrasound synthetic aperture imaging: monostatic approach__ by Ylitalo, J. T. and Ermert, H.
-* __An Experimental 2 MHz Synthetic Aperture Sonar System Intended for Medical Use - IEEE Journals \& Magazine__ by Burckhardt, C.E.
-* __Feasibility of Swept Synthetic Aperture Ultrasound Imaging__ by Bottenus, Nick and Long, Will and Zhang, Haichong K. and Jakovljevic, Marko and Bradway, David P. and Boctor, Emad M. and Trahey, Gregg E.
-* __Development of a Low-Cost Medical Ultrasound Scanner Using a Monostatic Synthetic Aperture.__ by van den Heuvel, TLA and Graham, DJ
 * __A High-Frame Rate High-Frequency Ultrasonic System for Cardiac Imaging in Mice - IEEE Journals \& Magazine__ by Lei, Sun
 * __Development of an ultra-portable echo device connected to USB port. - PubMed - NCBI__ by Saijo, Y
 * __INSTRUMENTATION DESIGN FOR ULTRASONIC IMAGING__ by Thomenius, Kai